 The Caesars Palace sportsbook hours vary depending on the day of the week.
-The Caesars Palace sportsbook, which is located right beside the poker room and in between the Palace and Forum casino floors, is open Monday to Thursday from 9 a.m. to 9 p.m., Friday from 9 a.m. to 10 p.m., Saturday from 8 a.m. to 10 p.m., and Sunday from 8 a.m. to 9 p.m.
+The Caesars Palace sportsbook is located right beside the poker room and in between the Palace and Forum casino floors.
+Additionally, is open Monday to Thursday from 9 a.m. to 9 p.m., Friday from 9 a.m. to 10 p.m., Saturday from 8 a.m. to 10 p.m., and Sunday from 8 a.m. to 9 p.m.

 Players must be 21 years of age or older to wager anywhere in Nevada, including the Caesars Las Vegas sportsbook.

-The non-smoking Caesars sportsbook has been voted the best Las Vegas sports betting destination four years in a row by a local newspaper.
+A local newspaper has voted the non-smoking Caesars sportsbook the best Las Vegas sports betting destination four years running.
 Visitors to the Caesars Palace Las Vegas sportsbook will get an up-close look at all the action on the 143-foot high definition display at the front of the room.

-There is stadium seating for 140 sports fans in the first few rows and group seating offered at the back of the room by the huge sports bar.
+There is stadium seating for 140 sports fans in the first few rows.
+There is also group seating offered at the back of the room by the huge sports bar.
 Caesars Palace sports betting also features 65 private booths with individual TVs for race bettors.

 BTC Bonus 75% up to $750!

-Like the other best sportsbooks in Las Vegas, Caesars sportsbook odds are offered on all the major sports, along with pari-mutuel wagering for dogs and horses.
-The queue at the 13 betting windows is short most of the time, although championship events — like the Super Bowl — tend to draw a standing-room only crowd at one of the most popular betting stops on the Strip.
+Like the other best sportsbooks in Las Vegas, Caesars Palace sportsbook odds cover all the major sports.
+They also cover pari-mutuel wagering for dogs and horses.
+The queue at the 13 betting windows is short most of the time.
+Although championship events — like the Super Bowl — tend to draw a standing-room-only crowd.
+This is, after all, one of the most popular betting stops on the Strip.